 Illinois Car Donation Information

-Charity car donations are a great way to support an local communities in Illinois.
-The nonprofits on the list below are all working to help the people of Illinois.
-You can help support one of these important causes by donating your old car.
+If you want to help others, donate your car in Illinois.
+Charity car donations are a great way to support an important cause in Illinois.
+The Illinois nonprofits on the following list are all working to help the people of Illinois.
+You can help support one of these important causes by donating your old vehicle..
 Donate today and make a real difference in the Land of Lincoln.

 How to Donate